jimburton/ci583-trees/README.md

   left and right branches (if they exist).
 Use `Math.max` to find the largest of two numbers.

 4. Implement `merge`.
+When merge is called with an argument that is `null`, just return the current tree.
    When `merge` is called on a leaf node it should first compare the label of the tree to be merged with the current label.
 If the labels are equal then simply return `this`.
 If the current label is greater, return a new branch node with the same label as the current node and with the tree to be merged as the left-hand child.
 If the current label is less than the label of the tree to be merged, make `that` the right-hand child.

+    When `merge` is called on a branch node, you need to know whether the tree to be merged is a branch or a leaf.
+Do this using `instanceof`, e.g. `if(that instanceof Leaf)...`.
+    If the tree to be merged is a leaf node, the case is very similar to the previous one of merging into a leaf.
+If not, consider these three cases:

+    + The labels are equal: merge the children of the tree to be merged and merge that new tree with the current one.
-    When `merge` is called on a branch node, you should again begin by comparing the labels.
-If they are equal, return `this`.
-If the label of `this` is greater return a new branch node with the same label and right-hand child as `this` but where the left-hand child is the tree that results from calling `merge` on `this.left`.
-If there is no left-hand child, simply supply `that`.
-If the label of `this` is less than the label of `that`, merge `that` with the right-hand child in the same way.
+    + The label of `this` is greater: return a new branch node with the same label and right-hand child as `this` but where the left-hand child is the tree that results from calling `merge` on `this.left`, or if there is no left-hand child in the current tree, simply supply `that`.
+    + The label of`this` is less than the label of `that`: merge `that` with the right-hand child in the same way.

    Note that this method makes no attempt to keep our trees balanced.

 5. Finally, implement `remove`.
 On branch nodes there are again several possibilities: